 Dr Valentina Kuskova in her role as Deputy First Vice Rector, coordinates the recruitment of international postdocs.
 She is Associate Professor at the HSE School of Sociology and the head of the HSE International laboratory for Applied Network Research.

 Dr Oleg Budnitskii is Tenured Professor at the HSE School of History and the head of the HSE International Centre for the History and Sociology of World War II and its Consequences.
 The centre has accepted 18 postdocs the last six years and now hosts postdocs who earned their PhDs at Oxford (Anthony Kalashnikov) and Princeton (Dmitry Halavach).

 Dr Andrei Yakovlev is Tenured Professor at the HSE School of Politics and Governance and the head of the HSE International Centre for the Study of Institutions and Development.
 The centre has hosted nine postdocs since 2014.
-This academic year, it welcomed Milos Resimic (who received his PhD from Central European University in Budapest) and continues to collaborate for the third year with Amanda Zadorian, who completed her PhD at the New School for Social Research (New York).
+This academic year, it welcomed Milos Resimic (who received his PhD from University in Budapest) and continues to collaborate for the third year with Amanda Zadorian, who completed her PhD at the New School for Social Research (New York).